Why do I like Fairy Tail?

 I know this'll sound cheesy and a bit over dramatic, but Fairy Tail was a couple of firsts for me.
 Not only was it the first ongoing shounen that I watched, but was also the very first anime I finished on my own.
 The other 7 or so anime I had seen up until that point I had viewed with the company of my friends.
 With Fairy Tail, I actually had the drive and the resolve to complete the series alone.

 Moreover, believe it or not, Fairy Tail added some padding to an otherwise extremely negative period in my life.
 During the initial state of my sophomore year of college, my entire group of friends had a huge falling out with each other, me included.
 Combine that with my extreme anxiety and needless to say, I was rooted in a fairly depressive mindset with no clear exit in sight.
 Oddly enough, like with music or writing, Fairy Tail gave me an outlet.
 It gave me something to look forward to.
-It presented me with a group of people that I could legitimately root for, seeing that I had a cripplingly negative view of myself at that point, and that I really couldn't root for anybody else.
+Seeing that I had a cripplingly negative view of myself at that time, it also presented me with a group of people that I could legitimately root for.

 It was a source of overwhelmingly positive energy that I craved.
-It also provided the sentiments of overcoming adversity, overstepping obstacles, and solidarity which I desperately needed.
-The fact that all of those themes are overused tropes nowadays wasn't relevant to me at the time.
+It also provided the sentiments of overcoming adversity and solidarity which I desperately needed.
+The fact that those themes are overused tropes nowadays wasn't relevant to me at the time.
 I honestly couldn't have cared less.
 Not only that, but along with FMA and Trigun, it actively illustrated to me what anime was capable of, not just from a narrative standpoint, but from a cognitive and emotional one, too.

 Now, as much credit as I give it, I know that all of this subjective praising that I openly hand this series can be effectively boiled down to one key mental concept: Nostalgia.

 As a human, sometimes all I want is a ray of positivity in my life.
 Sometimes I just want to relax with my pals.
 That's exactly the feeling I get from watching a few episodes of Fairy Tail every once in a blue moon.
 It's like chilling with some college buddies that I haven't seen in a while.
 It's actually humbling in a way.
-That way being that even a relatively objective reviewer such as myself can have a huge, dumb grin slapped across his face by watching an objectively shallow, formulaic, and fan-pandering shounen series such as Fairy Tail.
+That way being that even being the relatively objective reviewer that I view myself as, I can still have a huge, dumb grin slapped across my face by watching an objectively shallow, formulaic, and fan-pandering shounen series such as Fairy Tail.

 I'll try to wrap is up quickly, as I know this article has already dragged on for way longer than I intended it to.